CGCA annual barbecue.

 The harms that we have identified so far are:

-• Serious damage to the appearance and proportions of the listed building, due to the mass and height of the proposed roof extension which is essentially a completely new building plonked on top.
+• Serious damage to the appearance and proportions of the listed building, due to the mass and height of the proposed roof extension which looks like an alien building plonked on top.

 • Damage to the context of the building, being the Seven Dials and Denmark Street conservation areas, between which it sits and from which the extension would be visible.

-• Serious damage to the character of the listed building, which would no longer primarily be a place of entertainment but yet another anodyne hotel.
-It would lose all the internal theatre features that it still has, including the stage house and all the pulley systems in the roof.
+• Serious damage to the character of the listed building, which would no longer primarily be a place of entertainment but yet another anodyne hotel (proposed operator Citizen M).
+It would lose all the internal theatre features that it still has, including the stage house and the scenery systems.

-• Damage to the integrity of the listed building, retaining only the front façade and some parts of the other external walls intact.
+• Damage to the integrity of the listed building, retaining only the front façade and parts of the external walls – essentially creating a completely new building with parts of the old as window-dressing.

-• Damage to the Phoenix Garden, the only community green space within Covent Garden together with its neighbour St. Giles Churchyard.
-The garden already struggles with minimal light and this would make it dark most of the time.
+• Damage to the Phoenix Garden, the only community green space within Covent Garden together with its neighbour St. Giles Churchyard and the playground.
+The garden already struggles with minimal light and this would make its main area dark most of the time.

-• Damage to the St. Giles playground, which would lose its sunlight.
+• Damage to the St. Giles playground, which would lose sunlight.

 • Harm to the amenity of neighbouring residents in New Compton Street, Stacey Street and Phoenix Street.
-They will be badly overlooked and lose almost all their sunlight.
+They will be badly overlooked and lose sunlight.

-• Nuisance from servicing a 10 floor hotel and restaurant; the streets already suffer from congestion and delivery noise.
+• Nuisance from servicing a 10 floor hotel and restaurant; the back streets already suffer from congestion and delivery noise.
+There may also be drainage problems when 200 bathrooms are added to our strained waste water system.

 • Huge disruption from building an unnecessarily massive development, including the painful noise of demolition and basement excavation.